pocl/pocl/doc/sphinx/source/using.rst

 - **POCL_TBB_PARTITIONER** can be set to one of ``affinity``,``auto``,
   ``simple``,``static`` to select a partitioner.
 If no partitioner is selected, the TBB library will select the auto partitioner by default.
-More information can be found in the `related documentation <https://github.com/oneapi-src/oneTBB/blob/master/doc/main/tbb_userguide/Partitioner_Summary.rst>`_.
+More information can be found in TBB documentation.

 - **POCL_TBB_GRAIN_SIZE** can be set specify a grain size for all dimensions.
-More information can be found in the `related documentation <https://github.com/oneapi-src/oneTBB/blob/master/doc/main/tbb_userguide/Controlling_Chunking_os.rst>`_.
+More information can be found in TBB documentation.

 - **POCL_TBB_DEV_PER_NUMA_NODE** can be set to either 0 or 1 (default).
 If set,
   PoCL TBB driver creates a separate OpenCL device per each NUMA node.